 - Global systems and governance

-Grade 5 in GCSE English Language and grade 5 in GCSE Maths.
+Grade 5 in GCSE English Language or GCSE English Literature and grade 5 in GCSE Maths.
 Grade 4 in GCSE Geography if taken.
 If GCSE Geography is not taken, then grade 4 in a GCSE Science will be essential.

 Our highly experienced staff will support you to explore a range of topics and the issues linked to these.
 You will enjoy developing skills such as the ability to read graphs whilst engaging in debates around key topics such as migration.
 Our outstanding teachers will aid you in exploring a wide scope of topics, and offer you insights into worldwide issues.